Afkupuz/ConferenceCentral/README.md

 getDoubleQuerySession()
 The query question posed is a similar issue to my percentage based query in that it requires two inequalities:
 "Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?"
-You are basically looking for any session who's time starts before 7pm or time > 1900
-AND
+The issue:
+Googles database (ndb) query can only handle one inequality filter at a time.
+To perform this query, we need to request:
+Session.startTime > 1900
+And
+Session.typeOfSession != Workshop

-Is not a workshop.
-The fact that this is an inequality is not immediately obvious.
-The way this is requested is: type > workshop < type
+The way ndb handles the != (not equal) requested is: type > workshop < type
+So this means that any query for both these parameters would contain two inequalities.

 To solve this, I let python to do a lot of the heavy lifting.
 I started by requesting all sessions that start before the given time.
 This gives a smaller pool to work with.
 Once collected, I used a python for loop to check each session's type.
 If the session type did not match the given parameter, it was added to a secondary list.
 Once complete, the list was returned as the results of the filter.
 ### Featured Speaker Task
 Adding the featured speaker gave me some trouble, but ultimately when a session is created, it passes the parent conference key and its own key to the task manager which passes the information to a method that picks it apart and finds multiple speakers.
 If there are multiple speakers, they are added to the memcache along with associated sessions.